-W. P. Carey & Co., Inc., Prizes in Applied Mathematics Prizes of up to \$1,000 will be awarded by a faculty committee in applied mathematics for outstanding doctoral dissertations.
+W. P. Carey & Co., Inc., Prizes in Applied Mathematics

+Prizes of up to \$1,000 will be awarded by a faculty committee in applied mathematics for outstanding doctoral dissertations.
 If there is no appropriate candidate, then the awardee can be chosen from pure math.
 These awards have been made possible by gifts from William Polk Carey and from W. P. Carey & Co., Inc.

-Centennial Prize for the Best Thesis in Mechanical Engineering This prize shall be awarded each year to a candidate for the degree of Doctor of Philosophy in mechanical engineering whose doc-toral thesis is judged to be the most original and significant by a faculty committee appointed each year by the executive officer of mechanical engineering.
-The prize consists of a citation and a cash award of \$1,000.
-This prize is made possible by gifts from alumni following the mechanical engineering centennial celebrations in 2007.
+Centennial Prize for the Best Thesis in Mechanical and Civil Engineering

+Awarded each year to a candidate for the degree of Doctor of Philosophy in applied mechanics, civil engineering, or mechanical engineering whose doctoral thesis is judged to be the most original and significant by a faculty committee appointed annually by the executive officer for mechanical and civil engineering.
+The prize consists of a citation and a cash award of \$1,000 and was established with gifts from alumni following the Mechanical Engineering Centennial Celebration in 2007.